Yom Kippur War

 On the night of October 5/6, Zamir personally went to Europe to meet with Marwan at midnight.
 Marwan informed him that a joint Syrian-Egyptian attack was imminent.
 However, Marwan incorrectly told Zamir that the attack would take place at sunset.

-It was this warning in particular, combined with the large number of other warnings, that finally goaded the Israeli High Command into action.
-Just hours before the attack began, orders went out for partial call-up of the Israeli reserves.
+It was this warning, in particular, combined with a large number of other warnings, that finally goaded the Israeli High Command into action.
+Just hours before the attack began, orders went out for a partial call-up of the Israeli reserves.
 Ironically, calling up the reserves proved to be easier than usual, as almost all of the troops were at synagogue or at home for the holiday.

 The attack by the Egyptian and Syrian forces caught the United States by surprise.

 According to the future CIA Director and Defense Secretary Robert Gates, he was briefing a US armed negotiator on the improbability of armed conflict in the region when he heard the news of the outbreak of war on the radio.

 On the other hand, the KGB learned about the attack in advance, probably from its intelligence sources in Egypt.

 The Israeli strategy was, for the most part, based on the precept that if a war was imminent, Israel would launch a preemptive strike.

 It was assumed that Israel's intelligence services would give, in the worst case, about 48 hours notice prior to an Arab attack.